-Despite these advantages, the smaller Shark AZ910UKT is more than sufficient for most homes.
+Despite these advantages, we think the smaller Shark AZ910UKT is more than sufficient for most homes.
 We only recommend paying more for the AZ950UKT if you have a large home that would benefit from the wider floorhead and bigger capacity.

 Comparison With Other Vacuums